 So, let us take this moment to ponder upon all that being single really gives you:

 1) Ability to recognize people.

 Being single allows us to look at other people’s relationships with an open mind.
 We can observe and understand our friends’ relationships like only an unbiased outsider understands it.

 Which, in other words, means that we also have some experience in understanding people.
 We can tell when our friend is being cheated upon or when they are being mean to their partners.

-When someone approaches you, your judgement is never clouded with desperation to get into a relationship or the bitterness over the previous one.
-Plus, you have the added bonus of your friends’ experience and the experience attained from movies or books.
+When someone approaches you, your judgment is never clouded with desperation to get into a relationship or bitterness over the previous one.
+Plus, you have the added bonus of your friend’s experience and the experience attained from movies or books.

 2) Being content with your own self.

 Only you know that peace that comes with living by yourself.
 Being single and waiting for the One, allows you to accept what you expect out of a relationship and it gives you the maturity to call quits on a relationship that you decided to try but wasn’t your type.